Sea Save

 100 years ago, the Guadalupe fur seal was feared extinct after heavy hunting for furs, but was rediscovered and given full protection in Mexico from 1933.
 It’s protected in both the US and Mexico, so is not at risk from international trade.
 From just 200 survivors, its population has recovered to more than 40,000 individuals.

-This proposal is to reduce the level of trade protection of this species, because it’s currently not considered at threat from international trade.
+This vote reduces the level of trade protection of this species, because it’s currently not considered at threat from international trade.
 It’s important to remember that CITES only sets legislation for international trade.
 The seals are still at risk from other threats, like pollution, including plastics, entanglement in fishing gear and climate change.
 But in terms of trade, there is no perceived threat, and so, with its full regional protection, it’s dramatic recovery and steadily growing population, this is a conservation success.

 Proponent – Mexico and the United States of America